Aikido - How To Develop Your Natural Powers!

 The study of ki is essential, and often understood as physical & mental intention or 'life energy'.
 Gozo Shioda said that the secret to aikido lies in the timing and application of the whole body's strength into a single point.

-Arun Aikido Club - West Sussex UK
+Arun Aikido - West Sussex UK

 Aiki Principles